planet-nl/compressed_population_scale_network_nl/README.md

 # CBS netwerk to `mlnlib` format

-Convert CBS person-network raw tables (RA environment) into compressed MLN adjacency matrices and node files to be loaded by `mlnlib`.
+Convert CBS person network raw tables (RA environment) into compressed MLN adjacency matrices and node files to be loaded by `mlnlib`.

 This repo contains a small pipeline that: